stsiwo/android-concept/README.md

 an API taht makes it easy to schedule reliable, asynchronous tasks that are expected to run even if the app exists or the device restarts.

+mainly used for deferrable background work.

+used for the tasks which must complete eventually.

+by default it does your task synchronously.

+use cases:

+1. uploading logs
+2. applying filters to images and saving the image
+3. periodically syncing local data with the network.

+you can use this with coroutine to run your task asynchronously. in this case, you need to use _CoroutineWorker_ class.

 #### Features

 1. Work constraints: give a constraint when the schedules task is executed (e.g., when wifi is available)